vmware-tanzu/tanzu-framework/cmd/cli/plugin/telemetry/README.md

 # telemetry

 ## Summary

 Plugin for configuring cluster-wide telemetry settings.
 These settings are applicable to any generic kubernetes cluster.
-Settings are respected by any tanzu product exercising the telemetry SDK.
+Settings are respected by any Tanzu product exercising the telemetry SDK.

 ## Usage

 ### status

 #### help output

 ```shell
 $ tanzu telemetry status --help
 Status of tanzu telemetry settings